pumbas600/FactoryMethod/README.md

 }
 ```

-Next, create as many child classes as you want, extending your parent class, however, they must be nested within another
+Next, create as many child classes as you want extending your parent class, however, they must be nested within another
 class, be annotated with the *@FactoryType* annotation and have a constructor with no parameters.
+Note they don't all need to be nested within the same class.

-There are 2 optional parameters to this annotation:
+There are 2 optional parameters for the @FactoryType annotation:

 ***enabled*** - *default:* true.